tradingstrategy-ai/docs/source/deployment/vault-deployment.rst

 If you are looking for a single user deployment, :ref:`hot wallet deployment` is an easier option.

+- This chapter is for a specific kind of Enzyme vault deployment to be used with :term:`Trading Strategy Protocol`

 .. warning::

     This chapter is somewhat outdated, as Enzyme Vault integration has been updated